🔥 AMEX Platinum Charge welcome offer: Get 150,000 bonus points+ S$100 with S$8K spend

 Accor Plus Explorer membership

-Principal AMEX HighFlyer Cardholders receive a complimentary Accor Plus Explorer membership with one complimentary hotel night each year.
-This membership will be automatically renewed each year you retain the card.
+Principal AMEX HighFlyer Cardholders receive a complimentary Accor Plus Explorer membership with one complimentary hotel night each year the annual fee is paid.

 This normally retails for S$418, and includes benefits such as: